dead0eye/free-book-prompt-studio/README.md

 ---

+## Version

+Version 1.0.0-beta - 9th September 2026
+First public release

+FIRST PUBLIC RELEASE - BETA

+Everything here works and has been tested, but it has not yet been used by many people on many machines.
+Please report anything that breaks.

+* Four modes, ~1,300 options across thirty vocabularies
+* Seven worksheets; six of them need no AI at all
+* Seeded rolling with pinning
+* Fillable worksheets - answers save, share and print
+* A4 printing, filled or blank
+* Named projects, file backup, shareable links
+* No account, no server, nothing uploaded

+---

 ## If you do not use AI

 Most of this app is not about AI, and the parts that are can be ignored entirely — there is no